-Below we present a simple yet sound strategy, which will lower the house's advantage as much as possible and at the same time help control the amount of bankroll fluctuation you may face.
+In this article we present you with optimal Caribbean stud poker strategy, which will lower the house's advantage as much as possible and at the same time help control the amount of bankroll fluctuation you may face.

 In this game, the most important decision a player must make is whether to fold or raise your bet once the cards have been dealt.
 There are four possible outcomes once the decision has been made: